 We will compete for investments with other BDCs with similar investment strategies, private equity funds with similar investment strategies, venture lending funds, finance companies with venture lending units and banks focused on venture lending.
 Many of our competitors will be substantially larger and have considerably greater financial, technical and marketing resources than us.
 For example, some competitors may have a lower cost of capital and access to funding sources that will not be available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments than we will have.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than we will be able to offer.
-We may lose investment opportunities if we do not match our competitors' pricing, terms and structure, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
+We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
+If we are forced to match our competitors' pricing, terms and structure, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
 Furthermore, many of our competitors will have greater experience operating under, or will not be subject to, the regulatory restrictions that the 1940 Act will impose on us as a BDC.